 You can move through the controls in a slicer by pressing Tab.
-Pressing Tab when on the eraser moves to the drop-down button.
-Another Tab then moves to the first slicer value (if there are multiple values for the slicer, such as a range).
+Pressing Tab when on the eraser moves to the dropdown button.
+Another Tab then moves to the first slicer value if there are multiple values for the slicer, such as a range.

 When focus is on report page tabs, use the Tab or Arrow keys to move focus from one report page to the next.
-The screen reader reads out the title of the report page, and whether it's currently selected.
+The screen reader reads out the title of the report page and whether it's currently selected.
 To load the report page currently under focus, use the Enter key or spacebar.

-Accessing the visual header
+Access the visual header

 As you navigate between visuals, you can press Alt + Shift + F10 to move focus to the visual header.
 The visual header contains various options including sorting, exporting the data behind the chart, and Focus mode.
 The icons you see in the visual header will depend on the options the report author has decided to show.

-When viewing a report it's best to leave scan mode off.
+When viewing a report, it's best to leave scan mode off.
 Power BI should be treated more like an application and less like a document, so it’s been set up with custom navigation to make it easier to navigate.
 When using a screen reader with Power BI Desktop, you should also make sure your screen reader is open before you open Power BI Desktop.

-To exit the Show Data view and return to a report, press Esc.
+To exit the Show data view and return to a report, press Esc.